vinicius-ianni/shimmy/README.md

 ## License & Philosophy

-MIT License - forever and always.
+Apache License, Version 2.0 - forever and always.

+This license includes an explicit patent grant and patent retaliation clause.

 **Philosophy**: Infrastructure should be invisible.
 Shimmy is infrastructure.